Exploring Nonlinear Drift Waves: Limiting Cases and Dynamics: Introduction

+It is important to note that the well-known Hasegawa–Mima equation \cite{hasegawa1978pseudo} ignores the nonlinear contribution arising from Boltzmann density response of inertia-less electrons.
+To address this issue, we derive a more general nonlinear equation for drift waves, allowing direct comparison of the relative strengths of the scalar nonlinearity (arising from Boltzmann electrons) and vector nonlinearity (associated with ion vorticity).
+Our results show that the scalar nonlinear density term generally dominates over the vector nonlinearity.
+Furthermore, if the weaker nonlinear term is neglected under appropriate conditions, we recover the result derived in Ref. \cite{Saleem2024}.

-Recently, it has been pointed out in \cite{Saleem2024a} that the Korteweg–de Vries (KdV) equation for drift waves should be derived by normalizing the ion velocity with the electron diamagnetic drift speed, which is the intrinsic phase speed of the drift wave.
-For this purpose, the parallel component of ion velocity has been neglected, and the KdV equation has been derived using the reductive perturbation method (RPM).
-If parallel ion velocity is retained, the ion acoustic wave couples with the drift wave \cite{kadomtsev1965plasma}, and the resulting phase speed corresponds to the ion acoustic speed in the coupled linear dispersion relation.
-In earlier derivations of the KdV equation, the ion parallel motion was included, and ion velocity was normalized by the ion acoustic speed \cite{nozaki1974propagation, gell1977drift}.
-The KdV–Burgers equation was also derived for collisional plasmas using this approach \cite{goswami1977finite}.
+It has been demonstrated \cite{Saleem2024} that the Korteweg–de Vries (KdV) equation for drift waves should be derived by normalizing the ion velocity with the electron diamagnetic drift speed, which matches the true drift wave phase speed.
+In that derivation, the parallel component of ion velocity is omitted, as in the HM equation \cite{hasegawa1978pseudo}.
+However, retaining parallel ion motion introduces coupling between drift and ion acoustic waves \cite{kadomtsev1965plasma}, and the resulting dispersion relation yields a phase speed close to the ion acoustic speed.
+Earlier derivations of KdV equation for these waves included the parallel ion motion and the ion velocity was normalized with the ion acoustic speed \cite{nozaki1974propagation, gell1977drift}.
+Under this latter normalization, the KdV–Burgers equation for collisional plasmas was also derived \cite{goswami1977finite}.
+In an early investigation \cite{Oraevskii1969}, it was proposed that the drift waves produce solitary structures if the electron temperature gradient is non-zero.
+Later on, Lakhin et al. \cite{lakhin1987revision, lakhin1988drift} showed that the drift solitons could be produced in the presence of only density gradient and electron temperature gradient was not necessary.
+About a decade ago \cite{krasheninnikov2016origin, zhang2016blobs}, the plasma density blobs were investigated using nonlinear drift wave theory.
+In Refs. \cite{krasheninnikov2016origin, zhang2016blobs}, the nonlinear electron density contribution was taken into account and one-dimensional energy integral equation was derived to discuss drift solitons.
+On the other hand, in the present work, we explore the two dimensional drift wave propagation including the effects of both ion vorticity and the nonlinear electron density ignoring the propagation along field lines and assuming the density gradient scale length to be constant following Hasegawa-Mima \cite{hasegawa1978pseudo}.